sudeshjethoe/edgecase2024-kargo-workshop/README.md

 1. Go to [this repository](https://github.com/fullstaq-labs/edgecase2024-kargo-demo.git) and fork it.\
    Copy the URL of this forked repo, as you'll need it in the next step.

-2. Replace the value for the environment variable `GITOPS_REPO_URL` in the [Dockerfile](.devcontainer/Dockerfile) with the repo you just forked.

-3. Start the dev container, which can be done in 2 ways:
+2. Start the dev container, which can be done in 2 ways:

    * Open GitHub, clone this repo and open it locally in Visual Studio Code\
      ![instructions local vscode](./docs/local-vscode.gif)
    * Go to this Repo in GitHub and open Codespaces\
      ![instructions remote vscode](./docs/remote-vscode.gif)

-4. When the container starts, the following tools are installed:
+3. When the container starts, the following tools are installed:

    * **Kind cluster**\
      Kargo needs to run on a Kubernetes cluster.